phunware/maas-dataex-ios-sdk/README.md

 ### ****Initialization****

-The DataEx SDK needs to be initialized each time your application is started.
-In this release of the DataEx SDK you should initialize DataEx to use our development environment.
+The Data SDK needs to be initialized each time your application is started.
+In this release of the Data SDK you should initialize DataEx to use our development environment.

 ```Swift